-High quality asset base in one of North America's leading resource plays.
+- High quality asset base in one of North America's leading resource plays.
 Ring's acreage in the Permian Basin is located in Andrews and Gaines Counties, which is in the heart of the Central Basin Platform, and in Culberson and Reeves Counties, which is in the Delaware Basin.
-As of December 31, 2016, Ring has drilled 195, with 192 being vertical and 3 horizontal, wells and re-stimulated 35 existing wells on its acreage on its Central Basin Acreage and has drilled 6 wells and recompleted six existing wells on its Delaware Basin acreage.
-As of December 31, 2016, estimated net proved reserves were comprised of approximately 90% oil and 10% natural gas.

-- De-risked Permian acreage position with multi-year vertical drilling inventory.
-As of December 31, 2016, Ring has drilled 201 gross operated wells across its leasehold position with a 99.5% success rate.
-The Company has also re-stimulated 41 existing wells with attractive well economics.
+As of December 31, 2017, Ring has drilled 243 wells, with 193 being vertical wells and 50 being horizontal wells in its Central Basin acreage and has drilled 10 vertical wells on its Delaware Basin acreage.
+As of December 31, 2017, estimated net proved reserves were comprised of approximately 91% oil and 9% natural gas. - De-risked Permian acreage position with multi-year drilling inventory.
+As of December 31, 2017, Ring has drilled 253 gross operated wells across its leasehold position with a 99.5% success rate.
 Ring has identified a multi-year inventory of potential drilling locations that will drive reserves and production growth and provide attractive return opportunities.
-As of December 31, 2016, Ring has 174 identified proven vertical drilling locations and 13 identified proven horizontal locations in Andrews and Gaines Counties and 44 identified proven vertical drilling locations in Culberson and Reeves Counties in its proved undeveloped reserves.
-It believes it has an additional 319 potential vertical locations based on 10-acre downspacing and an additional 319 identified potential horizontal drilling locations based on 6 wells per acre or 106 acres per well in Andrews and Gaines Counties and 503 potential vertical locations based on 20-acre downspacing in Culberson and Reeves Counties.
-The Company views this drilling inventory as de-risked because of the significant production history in the area and well-established industry activity surrounding the acreage. - Experienced and proven management team focused on the Permian Basin.
-The executive team has an average of approximately 24 years of industry experience per person, most of which has been focused in the Permian Basin.
+As of December 31, 2017, Ring has 140 identified proven vertical drilling locations and 11 identified proven horizontal locations in Andrews and Gaines Counties and 39 identified proven vertical drilling locations in Culberson and Reeves Counties in its proved undeveloped reserves.
+It believes it has an additional 396 potential vertical locations based on 10-acre downspacing and an additional 796 potential horizontal drilling locations based on 6 wells per acre or 106 acres per well in Andrews and Gaines Counties and 452 potential vertical locations based on 20-acre downspacing in Culberson and Reeves Counties.
+The Company views this drilling inventory as de-risked because of the significant production history in the area and well-established industry activity surrounding the acreage.

+- Experienced and proven management team focused on the Permian Basin.
+The executive team has an average of approximately 25 years of industry experience per person, most of which has been focused in the Permian Basin.
 The Company believes its management and technical team is one of the principal competitive strengths due to the team's proven ability to identify and integrate acquisitions, focus on cost efficiencies while managing a large-scale development program and disciplined allocation of capital to high-returning projects.
 Ring's Chief Executive Officer Kelly Hoffman has had a successful career in the Permian Basin since 1975 when he started with Amoco Production Company and found further success in West Texas when he co-founded AOCO.
 In addition, Chairman of the Board, Lloyd T. Rochford, and Director, Stanley M. McCabe, formed Arena Resources, Inc. ("Arena") in 2001, which operated in the same proximate area as Ring's Andrews and Gaines County acreage.
 Arena eventually sold to SandRidge Energy, Inc., in July 2010 for \$1.6 billion.
 Ring's management team aims to execute a similar growth strategy and development plan by leveraging its industry relationships and significant operational experience in these regions. - Concentrated acreage position with high degree of operational control.
-Ring operates approximately 99% of its Permian Basin and Kansas acreage positions.
+Ring operates essentially 100% of its acreage positions.
 The operating control allows Ring to implement and benefit from its strategy of enhancing returns through operational and cost efficiencies.
-Additionally, as the operator of substantially all of its acreage, Ring retains the ability to adjust its capital expenditures based on well performance and commodity price forecasts.
+Additionally, as the operator of substantially all of its acreage, Ring retains the ability to adjust its capital expenditures based on well performance and commodity price forecasts